marcopennekamp/lore/spec/04-classes-entities-components.md

 ### Classes

-A **class** is a nominal data type defining a set of properties.
+A **class** is a nominal data type defining a set of properties and constructors.
 Class instances are called objects.
 The syntax is as follows:

 ```
 class C {
   a: A
   mut b: B
+  // constructor syntax defined later
 }
 const c = C(a, b)
 ```

-Each class defines exactly one **constructor**.
-The constructor of a class `A` can be accessed as `A(...)`.
-Its parameters are simply all the properties in their order of declaration.
-For example, the declaration above would have the associated constructor `C(a: A, b: B): C`.
-Any other "constructors" will have to be defined using standard multi-functions.
-More on that later.

 A **property** is either *immutable* (denoted without a keyword) or *mutable* (denoted `mut`).
 Only mutable properties can be modified after the object has been constructed.
 Properties are **accessed** via the dot notation.
 See [05-expressions](05-expressions.md).

+A **constructor** is a function that creates an instance of the class it's declared within.
+Constructors are special in that they must be used to create a new instance of a class.
+There is no other way to define instantiation.

 ###### Example